daattali/daattali.github.io/_posts/2015-03-12-beautiful-jekyll-how-to-build-a-site-in-minutes.md

 You can view a [demo of the template](http://deanattali.com/beautiful-jekyll/) and use it right away if you want. **Please do, it'll make me feel important :)**

 Beautiful Jekyll is meant to be very easy and quick to use - you can make a nice simple site that supports blogging and looks great on any device (phones/laptops) within minutes.
-[Look at the demo](http://deanattali.com/beautiful-jekyll/) - it might just be the best link you clicked on today, or at least in the last 20 seconds.
+[Look at the demo](http://deanattali.com/beautiful-jekyll/) - it might just be the best link you clicked on today.
+Or at least in the last 20 seconds.

 ---